 For smaller firms and consulting boutiques, the first round sometimes is held via telephone or video conference, with the content ranging from simple personal and motivational questions to proper case interviews.

-Second and third round
+The second and third round

 For larger firms, the first ‘real’ interview round will usually be held either at one of the firm’s offices or in a hotel.
 These rounds usually consist of two to three interviews between 50 and 75 minutes each.
 A typical interview usually covers three areas:

-Personality questions.
+Personal fit questions.
 These questions discuss your background and try to gauge your motivation and personality.
 Duration: between five and 30 minutes.

 The case.
 This is the core of the interview, the most difficult part and easiest to screw up.
 A case typically is a real-world business problem that you need to solve in the short time allocated.
 The interviewer acts as the client that you are consulting and provides all information needed for you to come up with a recommendation.
-The key is to structure the problem, ask the right questions to elicit the information from the interviewer and deliver a solid answer.
+The key is to structure the problem, ask the right questions to elicit the information from the interviewer, and deliver a solid answer.
 Most interviewers will give you one exhaustive and longer case.
 Others, though the minority, will ask you several short cases.
 Brainteasers are mostly employed by smaller firms in this part of the interview.
 Duration: between 15 and 60 minutes.

 Questions to the interviewer.
-In the end, you will have a chance to ask the interview some questions about the firm.
+In the end, you will have a chance to ask the interviewer some questions about the firm.
 Make good use of this and come up with interesting questions about topics you haven’t learned about from publicly available sources.
 Duration: between two and ten minutes.

 We will cover each of these three sections in subsequent posts.